 Corporate Retreats 101

 A facilitator is NOT a consultant.
-Many try to play the role, and in my opinion, should not.
-Two reasons.
-First is that the power dynamics noted above will shift to the facilitator, and the results will suffer.
-Second, is that the facilitator is an expert in getting people to discuss ideas, synthesize and assist the group in narrowing those to actionable ideas.
-They are not an expert in your industry, or within your organization.
+Many consultants try to play that role, and in my opinion, they should not.
+This is for two reasons.
+First, is that the power dynamics noted above will shift to the consultant, and the results will suffer.
+Second, is that the facilitator is an expert in getting people to discuss ideas and synthesize information.
+A corporate retreat facilitator can then assist the group in narrowing their ideas into actionable items.
+A professional facilitator is not an expert in your industry, or within your organization.

 Build Trust and Minimize Power

-- Create Trust in the facilitator
+- Building trust in the facilitator

-- Have Trust in the process
+- Developing trust in the process